nemears/uml-cpp/README.md

 A basic tutorial on how to use the uml-cpp api can be found here at the [TUTORIAL.md](TUTORIAL.md)

 ### future development
 I plan to continue developing this library until all of uml 2.5 is included within the api.
-Also I am interested in developing other libraries that may be useful with this one, such as : clang cpp parsing (round-tripping), MagicDraw plugin to function as UmlServer for client, stereotypes to extend api (SysML object) etc...
+Also I am interested in developing other libraries that may be useful with this one, such as : clang cpp parsing (round-tripping), Eclipse Uml2 server/interface over sockets [uml-java](https://github.com/nemears/uml-java), MagicDraw plugin to function as UmlServer for client, stereotypes to extend api (SysML object) etc...

 ## Contributing
 Please feel free to contribute to uml-cpp, just take a look at the [CONTRIBUTING.md](CONTRIBUTING.md) before you make a pull request.